mbarkhau/sbk/READMEv2.md

 > Some words on the wordlist may be provocotive/obscene, such as "viagra" and "saddam", but they are used precisely for that reason: provocative words are more memorable than boring words, as I'm sure many parents with potty-mouthed children will attest.

-This allows you to use the [Method of Loci][href_wiki_method_of_loki] or for you to construct a story as a memory aid around your brainkey.
+This allows you to use the [Method of Loci][href_wiki_method_of_loki] or for you to construct a story as a memory aid around your `brainkey`.
 Here is an example of a phrase:

     pineapple kinshasa, shampoo liverpool.